rutuja1302/NQT-20/README.md

 2. Selection of MPCS exam based on oxygen level of trainees(Asked on 24th October)
 3. Washing Machine Problem(Asked on 24th October)
 4. Caesar cipher Program(Asked on 24th October)
+5. Painting a Property(Asked on 25th October)
-5. Fully Automatic Vending Machine Program(Asked on 26th October)
+6. Fully Automatic Vending Machine Program(Asked on 26th October)
-6. Write a Program to find the number of characters and words in a given sentence(Asked on 29th october)
+7. Write a Program to find the number of characters and words in a given sentence(Asked on 29th october)